What is Social Listening? Benefits, Tools, Case Studies

 We’ve selected the best social listening and tracking tools to spoil you for choice.
 Whether you’re looking for robust and affordable social listening software or more advanced solutions for enterprises, we got you covered!

-Some social media listening tools focus on social media platforms, for example, Facebook, Twitter, Instagram, or YouTube.
+Some social media listening tools focus on social media channels, for example, Facebook, Twitter, Instagram, or YouTube.
 Other tools collect and analyze mentions of your brand from the whole Web, including social media and other platforms.

 I bet you didn’t expect that, did you?

 Brand24 is one of the most robust and affordable social listening tools on the market.

 The tool covers a wide variety of sources, including:

-- social media platforms such as Facebook, Instagram, Twitter, YouTube, and Twitch
+- social media channels such as Facebook, Instagram, Twitter, YouTube, and Twitch

 - Review sites